Lieutenant Colonel John Kennedy Gaunt

 15 Oct 1914 Ordered to Dover in charge of SS Copenhagen in temporary medical charge.

-30 Nov 1915 Mentioned in Field Marshal Lord French's dispatch of 30 November 1915 for gallant and distinguished service in the field.
+30 Nov 1915 Mentioned in Field Marshal Lord French's dispatch of 30 November 1915 for gallant and distinguished service in the field (Supplement to the London Gazette No 29422).

 23 Oct 1916 Admitted to hospital with concussion and a fractured right scapula.